allegroai/clearml-server/README.md

 To apply the `apiserver.conf` changes, you must restart the *trains-apiserver* (docker) (see [Restarting trains-server](#restart-server)).

-### Configuring the Non-Responsive Experiments Watchdog Thresholds
+### Configuring the Non-Responsive Experiments Watchdog

 The non-responsive experiment watchdog, monitors experiments that were not updated for a given period of time, and marks them as `aborted`.
 The watchdog is always active with a default of 7200 seconds (2 hours) of inactivity threshold.